About the Library

 March 3 CANCELLED

-June 2 PENDING
+June 2 CANCELLED

 Since 1889, the Richmond Memorial Library has been the cultural heart of Batavia and Genesee County.
 For more than a century and a quarter, the library has nurtured the love of books, of learning, of adventure, and of our cultural and literary heritage.
 It serves all residents without regard to income or status or background.